qownnotes/scripts/ascii-tree-factory/readme.md

    - Select the  `ASCII-Tree-Factory.qm` file in the script folder.
 3. **Activate the Plugin**:
    - Go back to QOwnNotes.
-   - In the `Scripting` settings, ensure that  `ASCII-Tree-Factory.qm` is listed and checked.
+   - In the `Scripting` settings, ensure that  `ASCII-Tree-Factory.qml` is listed and checked.

 ## Usage